 - Talk with your attendees about the program, YWCA, Circle, etc. and answer any questions they may have

-- There will be a specific time in the program for making donations; Table Captains will assist their attendees in the process of making donations, either online or by writing checks, when needed
+- There will be a specific time in the program for making donations; Table Hosts will assist their attendees in the process of making donations, either online or by writing checks, when needed

-- Table Hosts are to collect all checks and donation cards and return to designated YWCA staff members
+- Table Hosts can assist in collecting donations from attendees to give to designated YWCA staff members

 Post-Event